osama816/Courses_laravel/README.md

 ## 🎯 About The Project

 **CourseBook** is a comprehensive online learning platform that allows users to browse, book, and manage their course enrollments seamlessly.
-Built with modern web technologies, it offers a robust booking system with multiple payment gateway integrations.
+Built with modern web technologies, it offers a robust booking system with multiple payment gateway integrations and **AI-powered intelligent support** to assist students 24/7.

 ### 🌟 Why CourseBook?

+- **🤖 AI-Powered Support**: Intelligent chatbot for instant student assistance
 - **Multi-Language Support**: Full RTL support for Arabic and LTR for English
 - **Multiple Payment Gateways**: Integrated with Paymob, MyFatoorah, and PayPal
 - **Real-Time Updates**: Live seat availability tracking with Livewire